Intro to Motor Vehicle Accidents in North Carolina

 - Funeral and burial costs may apply in cases of death.

 In certain rare scenarios, a victim may be able to recover punitive damages as a result of an automobile collision.
-These apply when the at-fault driver demonstrated willful or wanton conduct, fraud, or malice: intentional crime, conscious disregard for the safety of others, or fraudulent intent.
+These apply when the at-fault driver demonstrated willful or wanton conduct, fraud, or malice: intentional crime, a conscious disregard for the safety of others, or fraudulent intent.
 Punitive damages serve as a deterrent and a punishment.
 The amounts are limited in North Carolina to three times the amount of awarded damages, or a maximum of $250,000, unless the punitive damages are based on the at-fault driver driving while impaired, in which case there is no cap.

 Statute of Limitations